Building Vibrant Cities Across America

 Quint Studer

-Quint is the author of Building a Vibrant Community: How Citizen-Powered Change Is Reshaping America, and founder of the Center for Civic Engagement, which focuses on finding top experts from around the country educate citizens on best practices.
+Quint is the author of Building a Vibrant Community: How Citizen-Powered Change Is Reshaping America, and founder of the Center for Civic Engagement, which focuses on finding top experts from around the country to educate citizens on best practices.
 He also founded Vibrant Community Partners, which coaches small and mid-size communities in building out a blueprint for achieving growth and excellence.

 He notes that while we all tend to get focused on national news, in times of swirling change getting local is where the difference is really made.
 When people feel anxious and destabilized, a vibrant community is both a safe place to land and an incubator for local solutions.